-Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project and the project schedule.
+Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project, project schedule, and how to meet the State's needs.

 SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form shall be kept anonymous and must not contain any names that can be used to identify who the offeror is and cannot exceed the page limit (as described in SEC 4.02).
+This Submittal Form cannot exceed the page limit (as described in Section 4.02).